The effect of interactions and disorder on the relaxation of two-level systems in amorphous solids: Comparison to the electron-glass model

 \subsection{Structural comparison of the EG and TG models}

 In this section we compare the formal solutions of the EG and TG models.
-First, comparing Eqs.~(\ref{relaxation rate}), (\ref{eq: rate equation TLS up to 1st order}) and Eqs.~(\ref{Rate matrix}), (\ref{eq: linearised rate equation EG}) we see that to first order of the occupation's deviations from equilibrium, the rate equation of the EG model includes electron-electron interactions (which are neglected in our numerical calculations above) whereas the TG rate equation has no explicit TLS-TLS interactions, though in both models these are implicit in the self-consistent energies.
-This difference stems from the fact that transitions are allowed only between pairs of states (TLSs act as dimers).
+First, comparing Eqs.~(\ref{relaxation rate}), (\ref{Full linearzed rate equation})and Eqs.~(\ref{Rate matrix}), (\ref{eq: linearized rate equation EG}) we see that the interaction term of the EG rate equation includes also an interaction and transition with a third site whereas the second term in the TG rate equation does not.
+This difference stems from the fact that transitions are allowed only within pairs of states (TLSs act as dimers).
 The interactions are then between two dimers, whereas in the EG model the interactions are between single site occupations.
-To obtain a direct TLS-TLS interaction term also in the TG rate equation we expand the r.h.s. of Eq.~(\ref{eq: Master-Equation TLS sigma rep}) to second order in $\delta \sigma$.
-The rate equation for TLS $i$ is then:
+This leads to the notion that under a certain condition one may obtain the mathematical structure of the TG model from the given EG model.
+This happens when the distance between next nearest-neighbor ($r_{nnn}$) is sufficiently larger than the nearest-neighbor distance ($r_{nn}$), i.e., $r_{nnn}-r_{nn} > 2\xi$.